 COVID-19, Wildfires, and Indoor Air Quality

-More information about how to set up cleaner air spaces is available in Wildfire Smoke: A Guide for Public Health Officials in Appendix B.
+Specific information about how to set up cleaner air spaces and shelters is available in Wildfire Smoke: A Guide for Public Health Officials in Appendix B.

 In addition, ASHRAE (formerly the American Society of Heating, Refrigerating and Air-Conditioning Engineers) offers a Planning Framework for Protecting Commercial Building Occupants from Smoke During Wildfire Events (PDF) that recommends HVAC and building measures to minimize occupant exposures and health impacts from smoke during wildfire and prescribed burn smoke events, including some considerations for reducing transmission of SARS-CoV-2.